lgarron/clipboard-polyfill/README.md

 ## With Promise Polyfill

-This version works "out of the box" in all browsers that support copying to the clipboard, but is about 2.5x as large.
+This version works "out of the box" in all browsers that support copying to the clipboard, but is larger.

 - Download [`dist/clipboard-polyfill.promise.js`](https://github.com/lgarron/clipboard-polyfill/releases/latest/download/clipboard-polyfill.promise.js) and include it using a `<script>` tag.
 - `npm install clipboard-polyfill` and one of: